Shenzhen Bay at dawn — calm sea and soft sky

 11.11 km on the Corporate Treadmill

 Weekdays lately feel like a sprint between meetings, so the only way to keep training is to embrace the office treadmill.
 Surprisingly, I don’t mind it.
 I leave the headphones in my locker and listen to the belt hum in rhythm with my footsteps.
 It’s a stripped-down kind of focus.
-On September 25, the console flashed 11.11 km in 55:31, roughly 689 kcal at an even 5'00’’/km.
+On September 25, I logged a solid session before the day fully kicked in.
 Because treadmills can feel forgiving, I nudged the incline up a notch to mimic pavement. ...

 September 25, 2025